epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Additional datasets

-As we are rating the movies, we need to access the reviews and the oscars awards and nominations.
+As we are rating the movies, we need to access the reviews, the budgets, inflation and the oscars awards.
 We use these additional datasets in order to get our informations:

 - Database online: [IMDb free database](https://developer.imdb.com/non-commercial-datasets/)
 - Data scrapping of IMDb reviews (if we have time): [IMDb scores](exploration/IMDb_scrapping_v1.ipynb)